God in the Midst of the Storm

 “….We found trouble all around us.
 We had fighting on the outside and fear on the inside.”
 2 Corinthians 7:5

 Times like this feel like a gathering storm.
-News of attacks around the world, claiming innocent lives, plane crashes in the Sinai Peninsula, bombings in Beirut, and attacks on the streets of Paris make us wonder--when will it all end?
+News of attacks around the world, claiming innocent lives, the pandemic continuing to affect our everyday lives and take so many people that we love--when will it all end?

 Confusing times require honest questions

-These brutal attacks took us by surprise.
-Any of us could have been among the victims who lost their lives or their loved ones in a moment.
+This pandemic took us by surprise.
+None of us are fully protected.
+Any of us could be among those who lose their lives or their loved ones.

 Where is God in all of this?
-Does He even care about the innocent victims, or that people are scared, traumatized, lost and insecure?
+Does He even care about the sick, or that people are scared, traumatized, lost and insecure?
 Where do we go for answers?
 For protection?
 How do you ride out such a storm, knowing you’re so vulnerable?

 Calling on God–and finding Him close at hand